-One of the clearest messages I receive in my coaching practice – over and over again – is how AIP helps you make intentional choices.
-Intentional diet choices.
-Intentional lifestyle choices about things like stress management and prioritising sleep and getting outside in nature.
-Just more intentional choices, really.
+One of the MOST CONSISTENT messages I receive AS AN AIP MENTOR and COACH – over and over again – is how THE AIP helps you make intentional choices.

 2. of or relating to intention or purpose.